 The Board has not adopted policies and procedures with respect to frequent purchases and redemptions of Shares by Fund shareholders ("market timing").
-In determining not to adopt market timing policies and procedures, the Board noted that the Fund is expected to be attractive to active institutional and retail investors interested in buying and selling Shares on a short-term basis.
-In addition, the Board considered that, unlike traditional mutual funds, Shares can only be purchased and redeemed directly from the Fund in Creation Units by Authorized Participants, and that the vast majority of trading in Shares occurs on the Secondary Market.
-Because Secondary Market trades do not involve the Fund directly, it is unlikely those trades would cause many of the harmful effects of market timing, including dilution, disruption of portfolio management, increases in the Fund's trading costs, and the realization of capital gains.
-With respect to trades directly with the Fund, to the extent effected in-kind (namely, for securities), those trades do not in part in cash, the Board noted that those trades could result in dilution to the Fund and increased transaction costs (the Fund may impose higher transaction fees to offset these increased costs), which could negatively impact the Fund's ability to achieve its investment objective.
+In determining not to adopt market timing policies and procedures, the Board noted that each Fund is expected to be attractive to active institutional and retail investors interested in buying and selling Shares on a short-term basis.
+In addition, the Board considered that, unlike traditional mutual funds, Shares can only be purchased and redeemed directly from each Fund in Creation Units by Authorized Participants, and that the vast majority of trading in Shares occurs on the Secondary Market.
+Because Secondary Market trades do not involve each Fund directly, it is unlikely those trades would cause many of the harmful effects of market timing, including dilution, disruption of portfolio management, increases in each Fund's trading costs, and the realization of capital gains.
+With respect to trades directly with each Fund, to the extent effected in-kind (namely, for securities), those trades do not cause any of the harmful effects that may result from frequent cash trades.
+To the extent trades are effected in whole or in part in cash, the Board noted that those trades could result in dilution to each Fund and increased transaction costs (each Fund may impose higher transaction fees to offset these increased costs), which could negatively impact each Fund's ability to achieve its investment objective.
 However, the Board noted that direct trading on a short-term basis by Authorized Participants is critical to ensuring that Shares trade at or close to NAV.
 Given this structure, the Board determined that it is not necessary to adopt market timing policies and procedures.
-The Fund reserves the right to reject any purchase order at any time and reserves the right to impose restrictions on disruptive or excessive trading in Creation Units.
+Each Fund reserves the right to reject any purchase order at any time and reserves the right to impose restrictions on disruptive or excessive trading in Creation Units.

-The Board has instructed the officers of the Trust to review reports of purchases and redemptions of Creation Units on a regular basis to determine if there is any unusual trading in the Fund.
-The officers of the Trust will report to the Board any such unusual trading in Creation Units that is disruptive to the Fund.
+The Board has instructed the officers of the Trust to review reports of purchases and redemptions of Creation Units on a regular basis to determine if there is any unusual trading in each Fund.
+The officers of the Trust will report to the Board any such unusual trading in Creation Units that is disruptive to each Fund.
 In such event, the Board may reconsider its decision not to adopt market timing policies and procedures.